-Your best options to refinance a solar company loan are a cash out refinance, home equity loan or home equity line of credit (HELOC).
-The decision to refinance or use a home equity loan or HELOC depends on your current mortgage rate as well as your financial and personal goals.
-We review these options below so you can determine approach that is right for you.
+Your best options to refinance a solar company loan are a home equity loan or line of credit (HELOC), a cash out refinance or home renovation mortgage.
+The financing option that best meets your needs depends on your current mortgage rate, how much equity you have in your property as well as your financial and personal goals.
+We review these options below so you can determine financing approach that is right for you.

-Option 1: Cash Out Refinance
+Option 2: Cash Out Refinance

-The advantage of using a cash out refinance is that you may be able to both reduce your current mortgage rate and pay off the solar company loan.
-Reducing your mortgage rate can lower your total monthly debt payments, especially if your new rate is also lower than the interest rate on your solar company loan.
-For example, if your current mortgage rate is 5.000%, your solar loan interest rate is 6.000% and the rate on a cash out refinance is 4.750%, you can reduce your monthly debt expense by refinancing.
-Plus, you consolidate two loans into one new mortgage which simplifies your finances.
-Additionally, if you currently have an adjustable rate mortgage (ARM) or interest only loan, you could use this opportunity to refinance into a fixed rate mortgage, which provides greater certainty and less risk for borrowers.
+The advantage of using a cash out refinance to pay off a solar company loan is that you may be able to both reduce your current mortgage rate and lower your total monthly debt payments, especially if your new rate is also lower than the interest rate on the solar loan.
+For example, if your current mortgage rate is 5.000%, your solar company loan interest rate is 6.000% and the rate on a cash out refinance is 4.750%, you can reduce your monthly debt expense by refinancing.

+This option also enables you consolidate two loans into one new mortgage which simplifies your finances.
+Additionally, if you currently have an adjustable rate mortgage (ARM) or interest only loan, you could use this opportunity to refinance into a fixed rate mortgage, which offers greater certainty and less risk.

 The table below shows refinance rates and fees for leading lenders in your area.
 We recommend that you contact at least five lenders to compare loan terms and understand if a cash out refinance makes financial sense.

-For a cash-out refinance to be a viable option you need to have sufficient equity in your home to qualify for a large enough mortgage to pay off both your existing first mortgage balance plus the solar company loan, without exceeding the lender's loan-to-value (LTV) ratio limit.
+For a cash-out refinance to be a viable option you need to have sufficient equity in your home to qualify for a large enough mortgage to pay off both your existing first mortgage balance plus the solar company loan, without exceeding the lender's LTV ratio limit.
 Your LTV ratio represents your new mortgage amount divided by the appraised fair market value of the property.

 Use ourCASH OUT REFINANCE CALCULATORto determine if you have enough equity in your home to pay off your existing mortgage and solar company loan